C.J. Abrams Player Props: Nationals vs. Phillies

 C.J.
 Abrams At The Plate

-- Abrams has nine doubles, two triples, six home runs and eight walks while batting .236.
+- Abrams is hitting .237 with nine doubles, two triples, six home runs and eight walks.

-- In 11.5% of his games this season, he has hit a home run, and 3.1% of his trips to the plate.
+- In 11.3% of his games this year, he has gone deep, and 3% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.